Page updated 22 September 2022

 Vaccination clinics and community pharmacies are continuing to offer first, second and booster vaccines across Kent and Medway for anyone aged five and over.

 For the latest information on Covid-19 eligibility visit the NHS’s Covid-19 website.

 Healthy five to 11-year-olds: two children’s doses, 12 weeks apart

 Healthy 12 to 15-year-olds: two doses, 12 weeks apart

 Healthy 16 to 74-year-olds: Two doses, eight weeks apart and a booster 12 weeks after the second dose.

 Healthy over 75s and adult care home residents: Two adult doses, eight weeks apart.
-A first booster 12 weeks after the second dose and a second booster six months after the first.
+A first booster 12 weeks after the second dose.

 At risk five to 11-year-olds: Two children’s doses, eight weeks apart